Federated Causal Discovery From Interventions: Supporting Experiments

 \subsection{Generalization to other LCDM candidates}

 We believe that other continuous-optimization based structure discovery methods can be employed as the LCDM in our approach if modifications explained in our Methodology are applicable.
-For instance, in \Cref{fig:sdi_federated_str_all}, we switch the LCDM from ENCO to SDI, a work on causal discovery investigated in our literature review.
-The results still indicate an improvement when employing a federated setup.
-Note that due to the heavy computational load of SDI, we are only experimenting on structured graphs with 10 nodes.
-For details about the underlying data generator graphs of these experiments, please refer to \Cref{appendixc:additional_experiments}.
+For instance, in \Cref{fig:sdi_federated_str_all}, we switch the LCDM from ENCO to SDI~\citep{ke2020dependency}, a work on causal discovery from observational and interventional samples.
+The SDI method is an iterative, score-based, continuous optimization strategy with three interconnected phases.
+Throughout these stages, both a functional representation of a set of independent causal processes and a structural representation of a DAG are trained simultaneously until convergence.
+Since the structural and functional parameters are interdependent, they undergo alternating stages of training.
+This alternation occurs between fitting the graph to observational data and scoring the graph on interventional samples, ultimately resulting in a belief about the underlying DAG.

+Even when employing a federated setup, the results still demonstrate improvement upon replacing ENCO with SDI.
+It's important to note that due to the significant computational demands of SDI, our experimentation is limited to structured graphs with 10 nodes.
+This computational challenge is why we primarily utilize ENCO in the main text and for most experiments.
+However, we anticipate that future advancements in implementation and integration of SDI into the federated setup could mitigate these complexities.
+Additionally, it's worth mentioning that the underlying graphs for these experiments differ from the ER graphs introduced in the main text.
+Further details about the underlying data generator graphs for these experiments can be found in \Cref{appendixc:additional_experiments}.